-The Leontief production function is motivated by institutional features of the construction industry and allows us to derive a linear relationship between $x{jt}$ and $\ell{jt}$ (equation 11), but one may worry that it is misspecified.
-Although misspecification in the production function would not affect the estimated labor supply elasticity or total rents, it could affect the estimates of $\rho$ and $1/\epsilon$ as well as counterfactual analyses like the incidence of procurement.
+(equation 11), but one may worry that it is misspecified.
+Although misspecification in the production function would not affect the estimated labor supply elasticity or total rents, it could affect the estimates of $\rho$ and $1/\epsilon$ as well as analyses of the incidence of procurement.
 In Online Appendix C, we solve, identify, and estimate the model with a Cobb-Douglas production function.
 In this case, we estimate that $\rho$ is 1.08 and $1/\epsilon$ is 5.04, which are similar to the estimates based on the Leontief production function.
 We also find similar estimates of the incidence of procurement on firms and workers.
 Thus, the functional form of the production function does not drive our results.

 In Section 2.3, we discussed the assumption that auctions are symmetric, which leads to a closed-form expression for the optimal bidding strategy.
-While the identification strategies for $1/\theta$ , $1/\epsilon$ , and $\beta_L$ do not rely on auction symmetry, we used symmetry to recover $\rho$ in Proposition 4.
+While the identification strategies for $1/\theta$ , $\beta_L$ , and $1/\epsilon$ do not rely on auction symmetry, we used symmetry to recover $\rho$ in Proposition 3.
 If auctions were not symmetric, inverting the bidding function to control for TFP would require not only controlling for a firm's own amenity term and bid but also the amenities of all other bidders in the auction.
 As a sensitivity check, we re-estimate $\rho$ when controlling for a polynomial in the average amenities of all other firms in the same auction, finding a nearly identical estimate of $\rho$ .
 Thus, the assumption that auctions are symmetric does not drive estimates of key model parameters.

 Remaining model parameters.
-For the few remaining model parameters, the identifying equations and estimates are provided in Panel B of Table 1.
-These include the private market price index parameter $p_H$ (using equation 23), the scale of amenities (using equation 24), the returns to intermediate inputs relative to marginal cost $\beta_M/p_M$ (using equation 27), the returns to capital (using the definition of $\rho$ ), and the interquartile range of TFP (using equation 29).
-Although the magnitudes of these parameters are perhaps not of interest on their own, they are needed to perform counterfactual simulations.
+For the few remaining model parameters, the identifying equations and estimates are provided in Panel B of Table 2.
+These include the private market price index parameter $p_H$ (using equation 30), the scale of amenities (using equation 23), the returns to intermediate inputs relative to marginal cost $\beta_M/p_M$ (using equation 29), the returns to capital (using the definition of $\rho$ ), and the interquartile range of TFP (using equation 28).
+Although the magnitudes of these parameters are perhaps not of interest on their own, they are needed to perform model simulations.